NicoGithub758/practico1-JAVAEE/README.txt

 If you don't use entity beans, you can delete "persistence.xml".
 ==========================

-JSF:
+Jakarta Faces:
-The web application is prepared for JSF 2.3 by bundling an empty "faces-config.xml" in "src/main/webapp/WEB-INF".
+The web application is prepared for Jakarta Faces 4.0 by bundling an empty "faces-config.xml" in "src/main/webapp/WEB-INF".
-In case you don't want to use JSF, simply delete this file and "src/main/webapp/beans.xml" and "src/main/java/uy/edu/fing/tse/demo2023/Jsf23Activator.java"
+In case you don't want to use Jakarta Faces, simply delete this file and "src/main/webapp/beans.xml".
 ==========================

 Testing:
-This sample is prepared for running unit tests with the Arquillian framework.
+This sample is prepared for running JUnit5 unit tests with the Arquillian framework.

-The configuration can be found in "demo2023/pom.xml":
+The configuration can be found in "Laboratorio/pom.xml":

 Three profiles are defined:
 -"default": no integration tests are executed.
 -"arq-remote": you have to start a WildFly server on your machine.
 The tests are executed by deploying the application to this server.
  Here the "maven-failsafe-plugin" is enabled so that integration tests can be run.
  Run maven with these arguments: "clean verify -Parq-remote" -"arq-managed": this requires the environment variable "JBOSS_HOME" to be set:
  The server found in this path is started and the tests are executed by deploying the application to this server.
  Instead of using this environment variable, you can also define the path in "arquillian.xml".
  Here the "maven-failsafe-plugin" is enabled so that integration tests can be run.
  Run maven with these arguments: "clean verify -Parq-managed"

 The Arquillian test runner is configured with the file "src/test/resources/arquillian.xml" (duplicated in EJB and WEB project, depending where your tests are placed).
 The profile "arq-remote" uses the container qualifier "remote" in this file.
 The profile "arq-managed" uses the container qualifier "managed" in this file.